Florence, Colorado

-The City of Florence is a Statutory City located in Fremont County, Colorado, United States.
-The city population was 3,822 at the 2020 United States Census.
+Florence is a statutory city in Fremont County, Colorado, United States.
+The city population was 3,822 at the 2020 United States census.
 Florence is a part of the Cañon City, CO Micropolitan Statistical Area and the Front Range Urban Corridor.

+The city lies along the Arkansas River in eastern Fremont County.
+It is near Federal Correctional Complex, Florence, a major U.S. federal prison complex that includes a supermax prison, ADX Florence.